fluent/fluentbit-website-v3/kubernetes/index.md

 ![](/assets/img/fluentbit_kubernetes.png)

+> For a quick start, jump now to the [Official Kubernetes Documentation](http://fluentbit.io/documentation/0.11/kubernetes/)

 For Kubernetes log handlers are independent components that helps to collect and process log files for every POD in the nodes.